Meterbit/PIXLPAL-M1/components/tinyxml2/readme.md

 #### Whitespace Collapse (COLLAPSE_WHITESPACE)

-For some applications, it is preferable to collapse whitespace.
+For some Mtb_Applications, it is preferable to collapse whitespace.
 Collapsing whitespace gives you "HTML-like" behavior, which is sometimes more suitable for hand typed documents.